MyCryptoHQ/support.mycrypto.com/src/content/getting-started/backing-up-your-new-wallet.md

 2. Send a small amount of Ether (0.0001 ETH) from your previous wallet or exchange to your new wallet using the public address.
 3. Send a small amount of Ether (0.00001 ETH) from this new wallet to another address.
   * _Perhaps our donation address?
 We are a free, open-source service.
 There are no fees, no ads, no tracking, no cookies, no selling your data._
 4. Ensure you have recorded all necessary bits of information and the addresses match at all times.
-If they don't, you mis-wrote something somewhere.
+If they don't, you miswrote something somewhere.
 That means it's time to start from the beginning in order to make sure you never lose access to your funds.

 Doing all of this is tedious, but it ensures you (1) have complete access to your funds (2) the address you sent to is correct and matches the private key you have saved and (3) you can rest easily for years to come, knowing you will be able to access your ETH later.